The Beer Game – Supply Chain Simulation Educational Tool

 The Beer Game with Benchmarking Success

-If your company is struggling to get the right results from your sales and operations planning program, a day at The Beer Game can make a significant difference for the people who make up your S&OP team.
+If your company is struggling to get the results you’re looking for from your sales and operations planning program, a day at The Beer Game can make a significant difference for your S&OP team.

-Here are a few interesting facts about The Beer Game, and details of how we can facilitate the simulation as part of a sales and operations planning workshop, or as a standalone learning event:
+We can facilitate the simulation as part of a sales and operations planning workshop, or as a standalone learning event.

-- Up to 50 workshop participants can play our version of The Beer Game, an experiential learning activity that powerfully demonstrates supply chain interdependencies.
+Up to 50 workshop participants can play our version of The Beer Game.

-- Benchmarking Success (BMS) has significantly enhanced and adapted the original to highlight the dynamic issues around a Sales & Operations Planning (S&OP) process.
+Benchmarking Success (BMS) has significantly enhanced and adapted the original game to highlight the dynamic issues around a Sales & Operations Planning (S&OP) process.

-- BMS provide all materials and game boards etc. We facilitate the game plus all discussion during the conducting of the game.
+BMS provide all materials and game boards etc. We facilitate the game and all discussion during the conducting of the game.

 Objectives & Outcomes

-- The object of the game is to powerfully demonstrate, through simulation, how inter-related and inter-dependant a real supply chain is and the effect that people can have on each other when working in a typical supply chain that involves multiple connected parties.
+The object of the game is to demonstrate the inter-related and inter-dependent nature of a real-life supply chain, and how one person’s actions affect others when working in a supply chain that involves multiple connected parties.

-- The simulation seeks to achieve the above with all the pressures of playing in a real world, complex, operating environment where players are at the mercy of forces outside of their direct control in the system.
+The simulation achieves this without the pressures of playing in a real world, complex, operating environment where players are at the mercy of forces outside of their direct control.

 - An appreciation of supply chain dynamics